xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/$app_navigation/fulltext.md

 ## invalidateAll

-Causes all `load` functions belonging to the currently active page to re-run.
+Causes all `load` and `query` functions belonging to the currently active page to re-run.
 Returns a `Promise` that resolves when the page is subsequently updated.

 <div class="ts-block">